Who is this article for?

 - Active or Inactive status

-- Click "View" on the trigger you'd like to edit.
+- In your Triggers tab, click "View" next to the trigger you'd like to edit

 Edit a Trigger's Active/Inactive status: